top of page

 vacip – religiously obligatory in Hanafi Islamic law, though one level below farz, which refers to absolute obligations such as prayer and fasting.

 nisab – the minimum wealth threshold after which certain financial religious duties apply.
-The word still appears in discussions around charity, zakat, and sacrifice.
+The term is still relevant in discussions around charity, zakat, and sacrifice.

 kesim yeri – an officially designated slaughter area during the bayram.
 In large Turkish cities, municipalities organize these spaces because street slaughter has largely disappeared.